 There is no safe and reliable way to completely stop your period once it has already started.

 Some methods you might find online, like taking high doses of ibuprofen or using vinegar douches, are not recommended.
-They can be ineffective and even dangerous.
+They are ineffective and dangerous.

 Delaying Periods During Hajj/Umrah

-These methods can help delay menstruation, however they involve medications and have potential side effects.
-It's important to approach these methods with caution and with the guidance of a healthcare professional as a doctor can assess your health and recommend the safest and most effective option for you.
+These methods can help delay menstruation; they involve medications and have potential side effects.
+It's important to approach these methods with caution and with the guidance of a healthcare professional, as a doctor can assess your health and recommend the safest and most effective option for you.

-These work by artificially keeping the body's progesterone levels higher for an extended length of time, delaying the onset of menstruation.
+These work by artificially keeping the body's progesterone levels higher for an extended period of time, delaying the onset of menstruation.
+Menstruation usually occurs when the levels of progesterone in your body drop.
 The thicker uterine lining can only last for a limited time, though.
+It is important to note that norethisterone is not a contraceptive, and another form of contraception is still required when using this medication.

 Here are some of the features of the period delay tablets: